-Experimental design.
+101 Experimental design.
 Own-rooted Vitis vinifera cv.
-Cabernet Sauvignon (clone 8) grown in the Cold Creek vineyard of Ste.
+Cabernet Sauvignon (clone 8) grown in the 102 Cold Creek vinevard of Ste.
 Michelle Wine Estates, southeast of Mattawa, Washington State (lat.
-46°57'N; long.
-119°89'W) was manually harvested on 12 Oct 2011 and processed at the Washington State University (WSU) research winery facility.
-The design consisted of a combination of four RDI treatments and two winemaking skin contact treatments.
-The current industry standard for RDI was used as a control to replenish 70% of full-vine crop evapotranspiration (ET_c) through harvest (70% ET_c).
-This standard was derived from a reference crop (grass) evapotranspiration (ET_a) provided by the WSU AgWeatherNet station and a variable crop coefficient (K_c) developed for fully irrigated Cabernet Sauvignon vines in eastern Washington.
-The remaining treatments were imposed to replenish 100% ET_c and 25% ET_c from fruit set to harvest and 25% ET_c from fruit set to veraison followed by 100% ET_c from veraison to harvest $(25/100\% \text{ ET}{c})$.
-The field experiment was designed as a randomized complete block with four replicated blocks (n = 4) and the RDI treatments randomly applied (≥ 6 rows each) within each block.
-The two skin contact treatments were applied in duplicate using two of the four field replicates of each RDI treatment-control wines, with a 10-day skin contact period, and extended maceration wines (EM), with a 30-day skin contact period-for a total of 16 wines.
-More details on the vineyard site, winemaking protocol, and chemical analysis of fruit and wines are described in Casassa et al. (2013b).
-Monomeric anthocyanins and flavonols were determined by HPLC-DAD-MS. Protein precipitable tannins, iron-reactive phenolics, large polymeric pigments, and small polymeric pigments were measured as in Harbertson et al. (2003).
+103 46°57'N; long.
+119°89'W) was manually harvested on 12 Oct 2011 and processed at the 104 Washington State University (WSU) research winery facility.
+The experimental design consisted 105 of a combination of four RDI treatments: (1) 100% ET_c, replenishment of 100% of full-vine 106 evapotranspiration (ET_c) from fruit set through harvest; (2) 70% ET_c and (3) 25% ET_c, defined in 107 the same way as treatment 1; and (4) 25/100% ET_c, which consisted of 25% ET_c from fruit set to 108 veraison followed by 100% ET_c from veraison to harvest.
+In addition, there were two 109 winemaking skin contact treatments applied in duplicate using two of the four field replicates of 110 each RDI treatment-control wines, with a 10-day skin contact period, and extended maceration 111 wines (EM), with a 30-day skin contact period-for a total of 16 wines.
+More details on the 112 vineyard site, winemaking protocol, and chemical analysis in the fruit and in the wines are 113 described elsewhere (Casassa et al. 2013b).
+Monomeric anthocyanins and flavonols were 114 determined by HPLC-DAD-MS. Protein precipitable tannins, iron-reactive phenolics, large 115 polymeric pigments, and small polymeric pigments were measured as detailed elsewhere 116 (Harbertson et al. 2003).

-Descriptive analysis.
-Descriptive analysis of the wines was conducted after three months of bottle aging as described by Lawless and Heymann (2010).
-A prescreening of the wines by four experienced wine tasters ensured that the wines were different enough to justify a descriptive analysis and also that they were free of sulfur-like or other off-odors.
-A trained panel was convened (n = 17, 10 females and 7 males, ages ranging from 24 to 63 years).
-No information about the nature of the study was provided in order to reduce bias, and the WSU Institutional Review Board for human subject participation approved the project.
-Panelists were screened for both potential color deficiencies and bitterness sensitivity (also known as PROP status) as detailed previously (Casassa et al. 2013a).
-The results of these tests indicated that none of the panelists had color deficiencies and that the panel was composed of 25% nontasters, 13% medium tasters, and 62% supertasters (Pickering et al. 2004).
+117 Descriptive analysis.
+Descriptive analysis of the wines was conducted after three months of 118 bottle aging as described by Lawless and Heymann (2010).
+A prescreening of the wines by four 119 experienced wine tasters ensured that the wines were different enough to justify a descriptive

+120 analysis and also that they were free of sulfur-like or other off-odors.
+A trained panel was 121 convened (n = 17, 10 females and 7 males, ages ranging from 24 to 63 years).
+No information 122 about the nature of the study was provided in order to reduce bias, and the WSU Institutional 123 Review Board for human subject participation approved the project.
+Panelists were screened for 124 both potential color deficiencies and bitterness sensitivity (also known as PROP status) as 125 detailed previously (Casassa et al. 2013a).
+The results of these tests indicated that none of the 126 panelists had color deficiencies and that the panel was composed of 25% nontasters, 13% 127 medium tasters and 62%, supertasters (Pickering et al. 2004).